mozmark/WebRTC-codelab/README.md

 1. Try deploying your messaging server so you can access it via a public URL.
 (Free trials and easy deployment options for Node are available on several hosting sites including [nodejitsu](http://www.nodejitsu.com), [heroku](http://www.heroku.com) and [nodester](http://www.nodester.com).)

 2. What alternative messaging mechanisms are available?
-(Take a look at [apprtc.appspot.com](http://www.apprtc.appspot.com).)
+(Take a look at [apprtc.appspot.com](http://apprtc.appspot.com).)
 What problems might we encounter using 'pure' WebSocket?
 (Take a look at Arnout Kazemier's presentation, [WebSuckets](https://speakerdeck.com/3rdeden/websuckets).)

 3. What issues might be involved with scaling this application?
-Can to develop a method for testing thousands or millions of simultaneous room requests.
+Can you develop a method for testing thousands or millions of simultaneous room requests.

 4. Try out Remy Sharp's tool [nodemon](https://github.com/remy/nodemon).
 This monitors any changes in your Node.js application and automatically restarts the server when changes are saved.